 With the Kansas City Chiefs' victory over the San Francisco 49ers in Super Bowl LIV the first 32 picks are now locked in.
 There could be trades between now and the start of the draft but here's where each team is slated to pick when the draft starts on April 23.
-Remember, some teams have multiple picks because of previous trades, which also means some teams will be sitting the first round out.
+Remember, some teams have multiple picks because of trades, which also means several teams will be sitting the first round out.

 Here is the rundown of where each team will be picking in the first round with their 2019 regular-season record in parentheses.

 2. Washington Redskins (3-13)

 5. Miami Dolphins (5-11)

 6. Los Angeles Chargers (5-11)

 7. Carolina Panthers (5-11)

 8. Arizona Cardinals (5-10-1)

 13. San Francisco 49ers (via 7-9 Indianapolis Colts)

 14. Tampa Bay Buccaneers (7-9)